Kgray44/WS2812IR/README.md

 * Fireflies (multiple pixels randomly pulse, looks like fireflies!)
 * Popcorn (red pixels that suddenly randomly turn white; red kernel popcorn popping)

+**Newly added**: WS2812IR_NB-Christmas.ino is a brand new sketch that utilizes my _NB library!
+It includes demonstrations on multicolored single functions, and also stacked functions.
+It shows how to run multiple functions one aft another based on a simple timer setup, so there is not a single "delay" in the entire sketch or library!!

 *Note*

-To change the color of the LEDs running in a function, just call "wsir.hue = 3000" (takes a hue value from 0 to 65536).
+To change the color of the LEDs running in a function, just call "wsir.hue = 3000;" (takes a hue value from 0 to 65536).
 This will set the color for the next function(s) that you run.
 The color can also be reset while the function is running, resulting in multicolored functions (take a look at "WS2812IR_NB-Christmas.ino").
+Multiple functions can even be run at the same time... basically stacking effects!

 ----------